 One might come across the “old farmstead landscape” especially in Woold, Miste, Ratum, Huppel and parts of Henxel and the Brinkheurne.
-In those areas the natural circumstances were most favorable for practicing small but advanced agricultural techniques.
-There a centuries-old interaction between human-kind and nature has created the most characteristic Winterswijk landscape, characterized by desiduous forest complexes in a varying pattern of ‘kampen’ (kamp = a piece of ground fenced off with a ditch or a fence) situated on high grounds with narrow brooks and valleys in the lower grounds and cleaved by winding small roads.
+In those areas, the natural circumstances were most favorable for practicing small but advanced agricultural techniques.
+There a centuries-old interaction between humankind and nature has created the most characteristic Winterswijk landscape, characterized by deciduous forest complexes in a varying pattern of ‘kampen’ (kamp = a piece of ground fenced off with a ditch or a fence) situated on high grounds with narrow brooks and valleys in the lower grounds and cleaved by winding small roads.

 This is also the land of the farmsteads of the “Scholten” (see chapter 4) and of the small tenant farms covered with red roof tiles.
 The “young reclamation landscape” came into being on parts of the earlier heather-and-peat areas, which partly were planted with pine forests and partly were reclaimed as agricultural land.

 This variation of the landscape with meadows, fields, and forest complexes, creates a more spacious, wide-open landscape.

 It is no coincidence that the “Scholten farmsteads” converge with the “old farmstead landscape.”
 While in other areas the increase in the scale of agriculture caused an increasingly uniform countryside, the powerful Winterswijk “Scholten” (landed gentry) instead created and maintained a patchwork of farmland and forests, based on their traditional belief that the possession of forests and wooded areas was highly desirable.
 The implementation of this philosophy resulted in a truly remarkable rural landscape.